2025–26 Danish Cup

+Copenhagen were the defending champions but were defeated by Mitdjylland in the final at Parken Stadium on 14 May 2026.

+Times up to 25 October 2025 and from 30 March 2025 are CEST (UTC+2).
+Times from 26 October 2025 to 28 March 2026 are CET (UTC+1).

 Participants

-104 teams will compete for the Danish Cup.
-All teams from the top four divisions 2024–25 season is automatically entered, while 56 teams qualified through preliminary cups held by the regional associations.
+104 teams competed for the Danish Cup.
+All teams from the top four divisions 2024–25 season were automatically entered, while 56 teams qualified through preliminary cups held by the regional associations.

 Structure

-92 teams will participate in the first round, coming from all levels of competition, incl the two relegated teams from the 2024–25 Danish Superliga.
-The two promoted teams from the 2024–25 Danish 1st Division and teams placed 7th to 10th from the 2024–25 Danish Superliga join in the second round, while the top six teams from the 2024–25 Danish Superliga enter in the third round.
+92 teams participated in the first round, coming from all levels of competition, including the two relegated teams from the 2024–25 Danish Superliga.
+The two promoted teams from the 2024–25 Danish 1st Division and teams placed 7th to 10th from the 2024–25 Danish Superliga joined in the second round, while the top six teams from the 2024–25 Danish Superliga entered in the third round.